 Almost at the centre of the Caribbean Sea, Jamaica lies 150 kilometres (90 miles) south of Cuba and 160 kilometres (100 miles) west of Haiti, the two nearest countries.

 Take a look at the Map of Jamaica here [opens in a new window]

 The closest point to Jamaica in South America is Cartagena in Colombia, a distance of 710 kilometres (445 miles) almost due south.

 Its indigenous Arawakan-speaking Taíno inhabitants named the island Xaymaca, meaning the "Land of Wood and Water."

 Formerly a Spanish possession known as Santiago, it later became the British West Indies Crown colony of Jamaica.
-It is the third most populous anglophone country in the Americas, after the United States and Canada.
+It is also the third most populous anglophone country in the Americas, after the United States and Canada.

-By the way, don't miss these other informative pages about Jamaica:
+Don't miss these other informative pages about Jamaica:

 Please subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!